XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 ![Send XRP Page Screenshot](img/js-wallet-send-xrp.png)

-1. Create a folder named send-xrp in the src directory and add two files named send-xrp.js and send-xrp.html.
+1. Create a folder named send-xrp in the src directory.

+2. Add two files named send-xrp.js and send-xrp.html.
 You can also create a separate css file depending on your choice.

-2. In the send-xrp.js file, we will use a helper function that submits the payment transaction to the XRP Ledger.
+3. Copy the contents of the [send-xrp.html](_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.html) file to your send-xrp.html file.
+The provided HTML code includes three input fields for the destination address, amount, and destination tag, each with their corresponding labels.
+Additionally, there is a button; to send the transaction.
+You can refer to this code as a template and modify it to fit your specific requirements.
+This may include adding additional input fields or changing the styling of the page to make it more appealing.

+4. Copy the code written below to the send-xrp.js file.

+{{ include_code("_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.js", language="js") }}

+5. In helpers folder, create a new file named submit-transaction.js and copy the code written below to the file.

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/submit-transaction.js", language="js") }}

 We won't go into details about signing and submitting the transaction, you can read more about the process [here](https://xrpl.org/send-xrp.html#send-xrp) and how to sign transactions [here](https://xrpl.org/sign.html).

-3. Now, we've a method to submit the transaction.
-We'll now add event listeners to the user inputs for validations and to submit the transaction to the XRP Ledger.

-**Optional:** You can also display user balance and reserve by calling the method we created in the previous step.
-So, the user can see the balance before sending the transaction.

-{{ include_code("_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.js", language="js") }}

-To start, retrieve the necessary elements from the Document Object Model (DOM) and add event listeners to the buttons.
+In the code above we retrieve the necessary elements from the Document Object Model (DOM) and add event listeners to the buttons.
 When the buttons are clicked, the user will be redirected to either the home page or transactions page.
-Additionally, add event listeners to the input fields to validate user input.
+Additionally, we add event listeners to the input fields to validate user input.
 You can customize the validation rules for each input field as per your needs, but commonly validated fields are the destination address, amount, and destination tag.

 For validating the destination address, we use the isValidClassicAddress function from the xrpl.js library.
-For validating the amount, we use a regular expression to ensure the input matches the expected format.
+For validating the amount, also a regular expression to ensure the input matches the expected format.
 You can choose any method to validate input fields as per your preference.
 As for the destination tag, any string can be used, and there is no specific validation required.

 The code includes comments to help you understand the logic.
-In summary, the input event listeners check whether the inputs are valid, and if they are, the send button is enabled.
+To summarise, the input event listeners check whether the inputs are valid, and if they are, the send button is enabled.
 If the inputs are invalid, the send button is disabled, and the input field is highlighted with a red border to notify the user of the error.

 In the send button event listener, we call the submitTransaction function and pass the destination address, amount, and destination tag as parameters.
 The submitTransaction function will submit the transaction to the XRP Ledger and return the transaction response.
 You can use the response to display a success message to the user or an error message in case of failure.
 Additionally, you can use the response to display the transaction details or create a popup to navigate to the transaction page.

-4. After completing the javascript code, we'll now create the HTML and CSS for the Send XRP page.
-In the send-xrp.html file, add the following code:

-{{ include_code("_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.html", language="html") }}

-The provided HTML code includes three input fields for the destination address, amount, and destination tag, each with their corresponding labels.
-Additionally, there is a button; to send the transaction.
-You can refer to this code as a template and modify it to fit your specific requirements.
-This may include adding additional input fields or changing the styling of the page to make it more appealing.

-We are using the index.css file that has been imported in the HTML code above, any styles added to it will be applied to the page.
-Alternatively, you can create a separate CSS file for the Send XRP page and either import it into the send-xrp.html file or include it directly in the JavaScript file.

 ### Step 4: Creating the Transactions Page